charliezcr/Teen-Fertility-and-Eductaion/README.md

 For a report with better display of images , please refer to https://rpubs.com/charliez/603426

-For R code, please click Educ-Fert.r
+For R code, please click Final.R